mark-watson/haskell_book/manuscript/kgcreator.md

                    ppart, tunion, uni]
 ~~~~~~~~

+This code generates Cypher queries to create nodes and relationships in a Neo4j graph database based on extracted information from text.

+**Core Functionality:**

+- `neo4j_category_node_defs`: Defines Cypher statements to create nodes for predefined categories.
+- `uri_from_category`: Placeholder, potentially for full URI mapping (not used in this code).
+- `create_neo4j_node`: Creates a Cypher statement to create a node representing either a DbPedia entity or a News article, based on the URI.
+- `create_neo4j_link`:  Creates a Cypher statement to create a relationship between two nodes.
+- `create_summary_node`: Creates a Cypher statement to create a node representing a summary of the text.
+- `create_entity_node`: Creates a Cypher statement to create a node representing an entity.
+- `create_contains_entity`: Creates Cypher statements to create an entity node and link it to a source node with a specified relationship.
+- `entity_node_helper`: Generates Cypher statements for creating entity nodes and relationships for a list of entities.
+- `textToCypher`:
+    - Processes text from a file and its metadata.
+    - Extracts various entities and categories from the text.
+    - Generates Cypher statements to:
+        - Create nodes for the text itself, its summary, and identified categories.
+        - Create nodes and relationships for entities (people, companies, etc.) mentioned in the text.
+    - Returns a concatenated string of all generated Cypher statements.

+**Purpose:**

+This code is designed to transform text into a structured representation within a Neo4j graph database.
+This allows for querying and analyzing relationships between entities and categories extracted from the text.

 Because the top level function is **textToCypher** returns a string wrapped in a monad, it is possible to add "debug"" print statements in **textToCypher**.
 I left many such debug statements in the example code to help you understand the data that is being operated on.
 I leave it as an exercise to remove these print statements if you use this code in your own projects and no longer need to see the debug output.